 The holidays are my favorite time of year, they make me feel so warm and cozy and allows me to relish in my nerdiness by organizing my shopping list and budgeting spreadsheets!

-Unfortunately, it’s not all visions of sugarplums as the hectic schedules and perfectionism ultimately bring me to the brink of a nervous breakdown every year.
+Unfortunately, it’s not all visions of sugarplums as the hectic schedules, holiday stress, and perfectionism ultimately bring me to the brink of a nervous breakdown every year.
 Only to crescendo in a whirlwind week or holiday stress and then – just as quickly as it came – Christmas is gone, leaving in its wake mountains of crumpled wrapping paper and piles of opened gifts (along with a pool of my tears)…

 I’m excited to feature Kirsten and put some of her tips to calm the Christmas chaos into practice this year and enjoy a peaceful and stress-free holiday season!

 My posts often contain affiliate links.
 If you make a purchase through an affiliate link I may earn a small commission at no additional cost to you.
 I only recommend products I truly think you’ll love!
 For more info see my disclosure policy.

 It was December 2010 and I was exhausted.
 I’d spent the past four months moving from California to Colorado, having a baby, and then traveling back and forth between those states with a newborn and a two-year-old (by myself) a couple of times a month.